 of the forest in the source area for the proposed action.

-and Cumulative Impacts on Current Employment from the Export of Forecasted Vo1ume of Wood chips
+and Cumulative Impacts on Current Employment from the Export of Forecasted Vo1ume of Wood Chips

 Similar to its failure to discuss secondary and cumulative